 “Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 Most epistles begin with a blessing (Romans 1:7; 1 Corinthians 1:3; 2 Corinthians 1:2; 1 Peter 1:2).
 The Greek indicates Peter’s wish for these Asia Minor Christians that they would experience God’s grace and peace.

-Peter wants us to bless believers but that blessing comes in an exclusive form–in the “full-knowledge” of God.
-God blesses us when we come into intimate, personal relationship with God.
+Peter wants us to bless believers, but that blessing comes in an exclusive form–in the “full-knowledge” of God.
+God blesses us when we come into an intimate, personal relationship with God.
 “Knowledge of God of Jesus our Lord” is the means of grace.

 Grace is God’s favor and provision for us.
-Peter wants God’s favor multiplied in our lives.
+Peter wants God’s favor to multiply in our lives.
 We do this through knowledge of God (John 17:3).
-The more knowledge we have of God the more He increases grace in our lives.
+The more knowledge we have of God, the more He increases grace in our lives.
 Jesus is the means of that grace,